 There is a downside: Property taxes in New Hampshire are pretty high.
 But there’s no sales tax or state income tax.
 And New Hampshire comes in 7th for the lowest business tax rates in the nation.
 Despite the high property tax rates, the other benefits seem to balance it all out.

-Big city life isn't for everyone.
-Finding a gem in the rough like Peterborough that allows for an exceptional work/life balance is a great alternative for people who enjoy a slower pace, but still want to work in fast-paced industry.
+Big city life isn’t for everyone.
+Finding a gem in the rough like Peterborough that allows for an exceptional work/life balance is a great alternative for people who enjoy a slower pace, but still want to work in fast-paced industry, while keeping their sanity.